Knocknarea: Other monuments

 There are remains of several other ancient monuments on the summit of Knocknarea.
 Most appear to have been small passage tombs and burial mounds.
 The largest is a partially-ruined cruciform passage grave about 50m north of Maeve's Cairn.
 In general, the tombs are lined up North–South, and they may have been built to face the Carrowmore passage tombs to the east of Knocknarea.
 Some were severely damaged by the excavations of antiquarians in the 19th century.

 Knocknarea seems to have been a major place of ritual and meeting in the Neolithic era.
 The entire hilltop on the eastern side is circumscribed by a 1 km-long embankment, 2 m wide and 0.8 m tall.
 Hut sites have been found inside this enclosure.
 A large amount of debris from making stone tools has been collected.

 The area around Sligo Bay is rich in pre-historic remains, and shares similar monuments and natural shapes.
-From Knocknarea can be seen other sites such as Croaghaun Mountain, Carrowkeel Megalithic Cemetery, and Cairns Hill.
+From Knocknarea can be seen other sites such as Croaghaun Mountain, Carrowkeel Megalithic Cemetery, and Carn Clonhugh (Cairn hill).
 Carrowmore passage tomb cemetery is at the eastern foot of Knocknarea.